Gagniuc/PC-World/README.md

 # Why there are so many variants

-This is deliberate.

 The production process existed before Git-based workflows were part of my day-to-day development.
 Monthly work was commonly preserved by copying whole project directories, modifying them for the next edition, and keeping backup variants.
 As a result, this archive contains:

 - files with almost identical names but different dates;
 - multiple source revisions of the same component;